-His Eminence the Most Reverend Metropolitan Joseph
+The Biography of His Eminence Metropolitan Joseph

-On December 11, 2011, at the Church of the Dormition of the Theotokos in the Patriarchal Monastery of Our Lady of Balamand in Lebanon, Patriarch Ignatius elevated Bishop Joseph to the rank of Archbishop, in honor of his many years of service as a bishop both in our Archdiocese and in the Patriarchate of Antioch.
+On December 11, 2011, at the Church of the Dormition of the Theotokos in the Patriarchal Monastery of Our Lady of Balamand in Lebanon, Patriarch Ignatius IV elevated Bishop Joseph to the rank of Archbishop, in honor of his many years of service as a bishop both in our Archdiocese and in the Patriarchate of Antioch.

-- Metropolitan Joseph is fluent in English, Arabic and Greek and is conversant in other European languages.
+Sayidna Joseph is fluent in English, Arabic and Greek and is conversant in other European languages.

 His name day is the second Sunday after Pascha (Joseph of Arimathea).